Rohanj951/K8s/README.md

 # Imp: In a Kubernetes cluster, while Ubuntu 20.04 is generally considered stable, users might encounter certain issues with container restarts when using Ubuntu 22.04.
 Also can face the below issue during the time of installation:

-"error execution phase addon/kube-proxy: error when creating kube-proxy service account: unable to create serviceaccount: client rate limiter Wait returned an error: context deadline exceeded
+**error execution phase addon/kube-proxy: error when creating kube-proxy service account: unable to create serviceaccount: client rate limiter Wait returned an error: context deadline exceeded
-To see the stack trace of this error execute with --v=5 or higher "
+To see the stack trace of this error execute with --v=5 or higher**

 # Prerequisites: